pdkarhnak/marfs-mustang-devel/src/mustang/README.md

 at the beginning of the program run.
 This is the recommended usage so that logs and output files (i.e., files detailing hashtable contents) from multiple runs may be kept without being overwritten.

+# Bugs

+As of the current version (1.2.1), there appear to be some issues with the cache interface logging some "false positive" cache hits.
+The current version will, as an optimization, check for a cache miss on a given object ID before deciding to put the ID in the output hashtable (and cache for future reference) or skip the object ID (trusting that the output hashtable already contains that ID).
+"False positive" cache hits, therefore, mean that an output hashtable will contain _fewer_ entries than there are actual unique objects in the target(s).
+This is a "small" bug (affecting about 0.064% of cases in an average run for a non-trivial target) but is nonetheless problematic.
+For MUSTANG 1.2.1, the average cache capacity argument has thus been reduced from 16 to 2, which testing suggests produces high performance while avoiding issues with object ID undercounts as are present in larger cache capacity values.

 # Acknowledgments